 Notes

-If your leftover mashed potatoes are already VERY thick, try omitting the flour altogether or reducing it to 2 tablespoons and seeing if you can form the mixture into patties that way.
-You’re looking for a shaggy consistency sort of like cookie dough.
+If your leftover mashed potatoes are already very thick, try omitting the flour and seeing if you can form the mixture into patties without it.
+You may not need flour at all for this mashed potato cake recipe.

 This website provides estimated nutrition information as a courtesy only.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.